hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 unit of time for this first slice.
 The area corresponds to a multiplication between speed and time: this is a distance.

-For instance, if you drive at 50 miles per hour (speed) for two hour (time), you traveled $50 \cdot 2 = 100$ miles (distance).
+For instance, if you drive at 50 miles per hour (speed) for two hours (time), you traveled $50 \cdot 2 = 100$ miles (distance).
 This is because the unit of speed corresponds to a ratio between distance and time (like miles *per* hour).
 You get: